senn/senn-ij-aem-comp-gen/README.md

 <li>the option to automatically open the created files in the editor</li>
 </ul>

 The plugin was created as a tool to be used by myself and optionally also other AEM developers.
+And also as a way to re-familiarize myself with Git.
 <br /><br />
 It was in <i>no way</i> intended to follow best practices in IntelliJ plugin development guidelines.
 It doesn't use the new Kotlin/Gradle approach and it does all operations directly to the filesystem using java.io